can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 But let's say that you want to read an actual input.
 There is a `read-line` function that can help.
-One complication is a prompt message that you may want do display.
-Simply formatting it to `STDOUT` will result in bad results in emacs in sense that prompt text will be shown after actual input.
+One complication is a prompt message that you may want to display.
+Simply formatting it to `STDOUT` will result in bad results in emacs in a sense that prompt text will be shown after actual input.
 To solve this I found that it's necessary to force output on a used stream and now prompt function looks like this for me: